wlshepherd/Portfolio/README.md

 # William's Graduate Computer Science Portfolio

 ## Description:
-Hello, my name is William.
-I have recently completed my Master's degree in Cyber Security and Technology from Cardiff University and am currently seeking my first position in the technology industry.
-I possess a strong interest in various fields, including cyber security, machine learning, computer graphics, web application development and much more.
-This portfolio includes my university projects as well as ongoing side projects, which collectively showcase my skills and experience.
+Hello!
+My name is William, and I am excited to share my portfolio with you.
+I have recently completed my Master's degree in Cyber Security and Technology from Cardiff University, and I am actively seeking my first position in the technology industry.
+My interests span a variety of fields, including cyber security, machine learning, computer graphics, and web application development.
+This portfolio showcases a selection of my university projects and ongoing side projects, highlighting my skills and experience.
 ## Projects:

 **Cyber Security:**